Texas school district adopts CEV Multimedia’s Principles & Elements of Floral Design course

 “Following the statewide curricula adoption of iCEV in Texas, we’re pleased that Austin ISD is dedicated to providing high-quality, modern CTE resources to its students and teachers,” said Dusty Moore, iCEV President.
 “We look forward to working with the school district to prepare students for their careers in a 21st Century workforce.”

 Developed by CEV Multimedia, iCEV offers practical, interactive learning with professional demonstrations to prepare students for postsecondary education and high-skill, high-demand careers.
 Educators can quickly monitor, track and engage students directly through the platform’s interactive lessons.
-Through iCEV, students can also enhance their career training with industry-backed certifications, such as the Principles of Floral Design Certification endorsed by the Benz School of Floral Design at Texas A&M University, by completing regular coursework.
+Through iCEV, students can also enhance their career training with industry-backed certifications, such as the Benz School of Floral Design Principles of Floral Design Certification.

 About CEV Multimedia